stac-extensions/projection/README.md

 ### CRS Description Recommendations

-WKT2 and PROJJSON are mostly recommended when you have data that is not part of the standard EPSG registry.
+WKT2 and PROJJSON are mostly recommended when you have data that is not part of a standard registry.
 Providing one of them supplies the exact information for projection software to do the exact projection transform.
 WKT2 and PROJJSON are equivalent to one another - more clients understand WKT2, but PROJJSON fits more nicely in the STAC JSON structure, since they are both JSON.
 For now it's probably best to use both for maximum interoperability, but just using PROJJSON